 What phishing scams want

 So what is phishing, exactly?
 Phishing is a confidence trick.
-Information-security experts will call it "social engineering," but it's a con job that tricks people into handing over sensitive personal information, often (but not only) the online credentials that consumers use to identify themselves in the online marketplace.
+Information-security experts will call it "social engineering," but it's a con job that tricks people into handing over sensitive personal information including the credentials they use to identify themselves at stores online.

 Some good examples of those valuable credentials are the usernames, email addresses and passwords that are used to log into sites that store a customer's credit-card or bank-account details for future use.

-Passwords for social-media or webmail accounts can also be phished, since those accounts also tend to hold a lot of useful information.
+Passwords for social media or email accounts can also be phished, since those accounts also tend to hold a lot of useful information.
 Some phishing scams target not passwords, but items such as credit-card information or Social Security numbers.

 The newest forms of phishing don't aim to steal your credentials or any other kind of information right away, but rather to install malware on the device you're using to read the phishing messages.